chennqqi/faas-flow/README.md

         return miniods, err
 }
 ```
+`DataStore` is only needed for dags that stores intermediate data

 #### Available data-stores:
 * **[MinioDataStore](https://github.com/s8sg/faas-flow-minio-datastore)** allows to store data in **amazon s3** or local **minio DB**

 ## Cleanup with `Finally()`
-Finally provides an efficient way to perform post execution steps of the flow.
+Finally provides an efficient way to perform post-execution steps of the flow.
 If specified `Finally()` invokes in case of both failure and success of the flow.
 A Finally method can be set as:
 ```go
 func Define(flow *faasflow.Workflow, context *faasflow.Context) (err error) {
      // Define flow